Senior U.S. official to visit Taiwan this weekend amid China concerns | Law-Order

 U.S. Undersecretary for Economic Affairs Keith Krach will visit Taiwan for a memorial service for former Taiwanese President Lee Teng-hui on Saturday, the U.S. State Department said, a move likely to anger Beijing as U.S.-China ties are at their lowest ebb in decades.
 Wednesday's announcement of the trip had been widely expected after the senior U.S. diplomat for East Asia, David Stilwell, said last month that Washington would bolster ties with Taiwan by establishing a new bilateral economic dialogue.
 He said subsequently that Krach would lead it.

-However, the State Department statement made no mention of the dialogue, and analysts said this appeared to reflect disagreement in the U.S. administration as to how proceed on economic issues with Taiwan and caution about going too far in upsetting Beijing.
-On Monday, China's Foreign Ministry spokesman Wang Wenbin was asked about the possibility of a visit by Krach to Taipei and said China firmly opposed official exchanges between the United States and Taiwan, while warning of serious damage to China-U.S. relations.
+The State Department statement made no mention of the dialogue, however, and analysts said this appeared to reflect disagreement in the U.S. administration as to how to proceed on economic issues with Taiwan and caution about going too far in upsetting Beijing.
+On Monday, China's Foreign Ministry spokesman Wang Wenbin was asked about the possibility of a visit by Krach to Taipei and said China firmly opposed official exchanges between the United States and Taiwan, and warned of serious damage to China-U.S. relations.

 ALSO READ